captainbrosset/devtools-tips/src/tips/en/debug-popups-on-hover.md

 1. Open the **Command Menu** (`Cmd+Shift+P` or `Ctrl+Shift+P`) > Run "Show Rendering" to open the **Rendering** drawer.
 2. Scroll down and select **Emulate a focused page** option to keep the page focussed.
-3. Now you can to use the DevTools to inspect and debug the popup like any other part of the page.
+3. Now you can use the DevTools to inspect and debug the popup like any other part of the page.

 ![Screenshot depicting how to enable the focussed page option in DevTools](../../assets/img/debug-popups-on-hover.png)